bridg-db/bridg/README.md

 [Querying Your Database](#querying-your-database)
 [Protecting Your Data](#database-rules)

-This library is **not** quite ready for production.
-There are a few known vulnerabilities with database rules.
-If you stumble upon a vulnerability, please 🙏 [create an issue](https://github.com/JoeRoddy/bridg/issues/new) with a detailed example so it can be fixed.

 ### Supported Databases

 MongoDB, Postgres, MySQL (& Planetscale), SQLite, Microsoft SQL Server, Azure SQL, MariaDB, AWS Aurora, CockroachDB